 Our most recent technology platform is called Bio-RFID, which utilizes spectroscopy at higher wavelengths than ChromaID's optical range, to span radio wave and microwave segments of the electromagnetic spectrum.
-Working in our lab over the last three years, we have developed extensions and new inventions derived in part from our ChromaID technology which we refer to as Bio-RFID.
+Working in our lab over the last four years, we have developed extensions and new inventions derived in part from our ChromaID technology which we refer to as Bio-RFID.
 We believe an important competitive differentiator for Bio-RFID to be its ability to not only identify a wide range of organic and inorganic materials and analytes, but to do so concurrently, and in real time, which potentially enables new multivariate models of clinical diagnostics, and health and wellness monitoring.
 We are rapidly advancing the development of this technology by increasing its accuracy, sensitivity, and specificity.
 We have announced detailed results confirming that we have successfully been able to non-invasively measure blood glucose levels in humans.

 The ability of the Company to obtain exacting results from the data obtained from its Bio-RFID sensor technology, also referred to as Radio Frequency Spectroscopy or RF Spectroscopy is a consequence of the application of the Company's trade secret algorithms.
 The Company has worked for the last several years on the AI and Machine Learning ("ML") that drives the accurate pattern recognition of its algorithms.
 This work has led to the development of a robust AI Deep Learning Platform.
 This AI Platform drives the data pattern recognition for Bio-RFID's exacting determination of blood glucose levels.
 It can also provide the data recognition for blood alcohol and blood oxygen levels which the Company also identified in preliminary tests.
 It will provide the analytics for the long list of other analytes in the human body that the Company will pursue non-invasive detection of, many of which are set forth in the Company's issued patent USPTO 11,033,208 B1.
-The Company's AI Deep Learning Platform will be monetized through the subsidiary AI Mind, Inc. AI Mind, Inc. was incorporated on September 17, 2021 and had limited operations through September 30, 2021 During the three months ended December 31, 2021, the Company's artificial intelligence (AI) Deep Learning Platform began generating revenue from digital asset sales of NFT's and had sales of \$4,351,400.
+The Company's AI Deep Learning Platform will be monetized through the subsidiary AI Mind, Inc. AI Mind, Inc. was incorporated on September 17, 2021.
+During the six months ended March 31, 2022, the Company's artificial intelligence (AI) Deep Learning Platform began generating revenue from digital asset sales of NFT's and had sales of \$4,360,000.